An operator algebraic approach to fusion category symmetry on the lattice: Introduction

 There are many examples of anomalous dualities, the most famous of which is Kramers-Wannier duality.
 In this case $\mathcal{C}=\text{Vec}(\mathbbm{Z}/2\mathbbm{Z})$, and the induced action on the center is the $e\leftrightarrow m$ swap autoequivalence, which leaves neither of the two Lagrangian algebras $1+e$ and $1+m$ invariant.
 We discuss a handful of other examples that generalize the Kramers-Wannier example in Section \ref{sec:duaofstates}.
 The significance of anomalous dualities lies in the following (see Corollary \ref{cor:anomalousLagrangian}).

-\begin{thmalpha} Let $B\subseteq A$ is a physical boundary subalgebra and $\alpha:B\rightarrow B$ an anomalous bounded spread isomorphism.
+\begin{thmalpha}(Anomaly enforced gaplessness II) Let $B\subseteq A$ is a physical boundary subalgebra and $\alpha:B\rightarrow B$ an anomalous bounded spread isomorphism.
 If $\phi$ is a connected symmetric state on $A$ such that $\phi|_{B}$ is covariant under $\alpha$, then $\phi$ is gapless.
 Furthermore, if $B$ is a simple C*-algebra, such states always exist. \end{thmalpha}